MikeMcQuaid/mikemcquaid.com/talks.markdown

 ---
 <noscript>**Please enable JavaScript to view slides.**</noscript>

+### The Open Source Contributor Funnel
+Every open-source project wishes it had more maintainers to help run things.
+Learn from Mike McQuaid, maintainer of the Homebrew project for 7 years with over 5500 contributors, how to encourage and increase participation in your open-source project.
+Presented at CodeConf in 2016.

+{% include talk.html speakerdeck-id="21525a24a4b84030b024bae0b2bbba4a" speakerdeck-ratio="1.77777777777778" %}

 ### How GitHub Builds Software
 See every step how we ship changes to github.com starting from a new, empty MacBook.
 Presented at [TechMeetup Edinburgh](http://techmeetup.co.uk/) in 2016.